-The MunicipalityPerformanceManagementPolicyFrameworkwasapproved it because of outstanding internal consultation processes.
+The Municipality Performance Management Policy Framework was approved it because of outstanding internal consultation processes.
 The matter will be finalised in the next financial year.

 4.2.3.
-Major challenges and remedial actions with regard to Human Resource and Organisational Management
+Major challenges and remedial actions with regard to Human Resource and Organisational Management non-consultation as role players in respect of the first phase of the Organogram Review Process, The second phase of the Organisational Structure Review was affected by the dispute.

-Duetoorganisationalgrowthandnewchallenges, the Municipality proceeded with a review of its organisational structure and aphased approach was adopted by council where by certain Directorates were re-aligned.
-The Unions declared a dispute regarding their non-consultation as role players in respect of the first phase of the OrganogramReviewProcess,ThesecondphaseoftheOrganisational Structure Review was affected by the dispute.
+Due to organisational growth and new challenges, the Municipality proceeded with a review of its organisational structure and a phased approach was adopted by council where by certain Directorates were re-aligned.
+The Unions declared a dispute regarding their